Privacy Policy - BrickHunter

 • Retention: 3 years from the last message, to evidence that we answered within the legally required timeframes.
 Data-subject requests we have acted on are retained for 3 years to evidence compliance.

-• Data: server application logs containing request metadata (URL, HTTP status, timing), error stack traces, and — in a small number of cases, for rate-limit decisions — keyed HMAC-SHA256 hashes of IP addresses.
+• Data: server application logs containing request metadata (URL, HTTP status, timing), error stack traces, and — for rate-limit decisions and abuse detection — keyed HMAC-SHA256 hashes of IP addresses.
+For requests to our mobile-app and browser-extension API (paths under /api/), we additionally keep a per-request access log recording the HTTP method, endpoint, status code, response time, the API client and installation identifiers, the authenticated user ID (only when the request is authenticated), the user-agent string, and the same keyed hash of the IP address.
 We never log IP addresses in plain text.

 • Retention: 14 days, after which logs are rotated out automatically.